 6. Listening Skills

 An A/R or collections specialist who listens well will try to comprehend the complicated issues that can cause a client to pay late or not at all.
-A expert can speak without assigning blame and present payment solutions that benefit both parties with empathy and attention.
+An expert can speak without assigning blame and present payment solutions that benefit both parties with empathy and attention.
 The business-to-business connection can be respected while the contract responsibilities are met via interacting and negotiating.

 7. Confidence